 - 1.11 Key controls for the scheme of virement are: - (a) It is administered by the Chief Financial Officer within guidelines set by the Authority.
-Any variation from this scheme requires the approval of the Fire Authority. - (b) The overall budget is agreed by the Strategic Enabling Team and approved by the Fire Authority.
-Budget Managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget.
+Any variation from this scheme requires the approval of the Fire Authority. - (b) The overall budget is agreed by the Corporate Board/Strategic Enabling Team and approved by the Fire Authority.
+Directors and budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget.
 The rules below cover virement; that is, switching resources between approved estimates or heads of expenditure.
-For the purposes of this scheme, a budget head is considered to be a line in the approved budget report, or, as a minimum, at an equivalent level to the standard service sub-division as defined by CIPFA's Service Expenditure Analysis. - (c) Virement does not create additional overall budget liability Budget Managers are expected to exercise their discretion in managing their budgets responsibly and prudently.
+For the purposes of this scheme, a budget head is considered to be a line in the approved budget report, or, as a minimum, at an equivalent level to the standard service sub-division as defined by CIPFA's Service Expenditure Analysis. - (c) Virement does not create additional overall budget liability.
+Directors and budget managers are expected to exercise their discretion in managing their budgets responsibly and prudently.
 For example, they should aim to avoid supporting recurring expenditure from one-off sources of savings or additional income, or creating future commitments, including full-year effects of decisions made part way through a year, for which they have not identified future resources.
-Budget Managers must plan to fund such commitments from within their own budgets.
+Directors and budget managers must plan to fund such commitments from within their own budgets.